bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

 ***Level Cap Reminder***: Level 30 for the next two bosses.
 You will have a guest character for both of these fights and they will join at a higher level than your party (average level of the two highest level characters + 2 levels).

-**Passage of Death/Thief of the Sand Falls** (Treasure?): After the events that result in the **Power of Dawn** achievement and you regain control in Rabanastre, the primed achievement marker appears for **Passage of Death**.
+**Thief of the Sand Falls/Passage of Death** (Treasure?/Stealing?): After the events that result in the **Power of Dawn** achievement and you regain control in Rabanastre, the primed achievement marker appears for **Passage of Death**.
 However, BOTH of these achievements must be earned prior to seeing the Garif War-chief.
 The **Thief of the Sand Falls** primes only in the room that they can spawn in at Zertinan Caverns.
 So keep both of these in mind before events that require speaking to the Garif War-chief.

 **A Scream from the Sky** (Hunts): The Wyvern Lord is in Nam-Yensa Sandsea: Simoon Bluff, an optional area with some good gear on top of this mark.
 You could do the fight before The Tomb of Raithwall (and Vossler will be helpful with his Telekinesis technick) but if levels are close to cap, like mine was, you may want to wait until afterword.
 There are a lot of other enemies in the region that will like to butt in while fighting the Wyvern Lord and their experience points may push you over.
 As for the fight, you'll want to use characters that can hit airborne enemies: ranged fighters, magic users, and pole or spear wielders.
 Quickenings can help as well.
 If you don't have a lot of ranged attackers, make one that can't hit a tank using Decoy to avoid the mark from picking on your magic users.
 Sleep is a good status effect as well.
 Set up a party of magic casters and one with a gambit that casts Sleep whenever it wears off and you'll stun lock this fiend until it's dead.
 Just don't cast Aero or you'll heal it.